0niv001/rwTraining/Coding/SDLC.md

 !!
 Most important part of the requirements is the contract - Makes sure you get paid and all parties agree on the requirements for the software.

+## Design
+- Purpose and scope of design
+- Make software fit for purpose according to function and non functional requirements.
+- Identify system components that need to be considered when designing software.
+- Good design = Better operational software and impact on costs.
+- Prototyping and modelling to help analysis and design.

+Software design document - Description of design of system to allow for development 2 Stages:
+- Preliminary - System and data architecture.
+- Detailed - in depth data structures and algorithms.

+**Functional Design - Verb**
+- Fit for purpose according to functional requirements
+- Logical flow of systems
+- Inputs and outputs
+- Data organisation
+- Business and processing rules
+- How things appear to users

+**Non-Functional - Attribute**
+- Quality aspects of system.
+- Performance attribute of software system
+- Ensure good UX

+**System components**
+- Software Architecture
+	- Structures of software systems and creating these.
+	- Each structure comprises software elements, relations and properties among them.
+	- Follow Arrow to make sure that UML is conforming to the standards.
+- UI
+	- How users and computer systems interact.
+	- Use of input devices and software.
+	- Figma Mockup.
+- User ergonomics
+	- Software design, instead of hardware design.
+	- Determination of user needs, interface design, User support and usability testing.
+	- User centred approach to the development of interactive systems.
+- Infrastructure
+	- Software object - interacts with other components
+	- Encapsulate certain functionality or set of them
+	- Defined interface, conforming to recommended behaviour
+	- Separation of concerns.
+	- Requirements often align to whole part.
+- Operational processes
+	- Lifecycle
+	- Cross lifecycle
+	- Primary lifecycle process - Phases of waterfall method
+		- Discovering requirements
+		- Designing solutions
+		- Constructing solutions
+		- Validating solutions
+		- Implementing solutions
+	- Cross lifecycle process
+		- Planning project
+		- Estimating
+		- Tracking and reporting status
+		- Defining processes and standards
+		- Measuring and monitoring process performance
+		- Training
+		- Controlling versions and release of software
+- Measures and metrics
+	- Measure of software characteristics.
+	- Important for performance and planning.
+	- Should be:
+		- Simple and computable
+		- Consistent (Units, objective)
+		- Easy to calibrate
+		- Easy and cost-effective to obtain
+		- Can be validated for accuracy and reliability.
+	- Scope:
+		- Cost and effort.
+		- Productivity measures and model.
+		- Data collection.
+		- Quantity models.
+		- Reliability.
+		- Evaluation of methods and tools.
+- HCI (Human computer interaction)
+	- User
+	- Computer itself
+	- How it all works together